lfedgeai/AegisEdgeAI/README.md

 - **Reduce audit friction** – Provide clear, end‑to‑end evidence that all three identity pillars are authentic and uncompromised.

-- **Differentiate the product** – Make holistic, hardware‑rooted trust a customer‑visible advantage.
+- **Turn trust into a feature** – Make holistic, hardware‑rooted trust a customer‑visible advantage.

 ## Stakeholders